alig2039/projSqwk/README.md

 ### Design
 * Colour Scheme
-    * The main colours used are black and white, a white background with a black navigation bar.
-With the default Bootstrap buttons and colours used.
+    * The main colours used are a Brown background with white text, with the default Bootstrap button styles.

 * Imagery
-    * The site contains a solo image which is the company logo in the top left hand corner of the navigation bar
+    * The site contains a cupcake logo and favicon as logo.
+Default Avatar and cover images are provided with the option for users to upload custom images to replace these.
+All images are stored in Cloudinary

 ## Features
 <img src="https://res.cloudinary.com/allan-gerald-sserwanga/image/upload/v1668250485/5_sdjpzo.jpg">